NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Mind Smith.md

 * * *

 With a swing and a thought, you detonate your mind weapon into a burst of psychic shards that shred the mind.
-You concentrate and unleash a 15-foot cone that deals 3d6 mental damage to all creatures in the area, with a Will check save against the higher of your class DC or spell DC.
+You concentrate and unleash a @Template\[cone|distance:15\] that deals 3d6 mental damage to all creatures in the area, with a Will check save against the higher of your class DC or spell DC.
 After the attack, your mind weapon automatically re-forms, and you can't use this ability again for 1 minute.
 Mind Shards' damage increases by 1d6 at level 7 and every two levels thereafter.

 Leveled Mental Damage